-In view of our role, we may hold information (personal data) about people who visit our website and the linked Step into the NHS website, register with us to receive information, contact us, or provide us with information through attendance at events etc.
+In view of our role, we may hold information (personal data) about people who visit our website, and the linked Step into the NHS website, register with us to receive information (including as part of the We are the NHS campaign), contact us, or provide us with information through attendance at events etc.

 Policy on how we use your information

 This policy explains how we, as part of Health Education England, (referred to as 'we', ‘our’ or ‘us’ below) uses any personal data we collect from you or which you give to us and the ways in which we protect your privacy.
 Protecting the privacy and personal data of our users is of the utmost importance to us.
 This policy is provided in accordance with the General Data Protection Regulation and the Data Protection Act 2018 (current data protection laws in England).

 The data controller in respect of personal data we hold about you is Health Education England of 1st Floor Blenheim House, Duncombe Street, Leeds, LS1 4PL.